 “While the earlier editions in this series focused a critical eye on systems of surveillance and control, this current body of work grapples more abstractly with the geo-political implications of capitalist frameworks.”

-‘I Drive You Crazy, to the Moon’, photographed mostly mid-2007, will be published in 2016 by Vapour Momenta Books, the pocket-sized publishing arm of Catherine Griffiths and Bruce Connew.
+‘I Drive You Crazy, to the Moon’, photographed mostly mid-2007, will be published one day by Vapour Momenta Books.

 ‘I Drive You Crazy, to the Moon’, is a private, political journey to oil, and “... grapples more abstractly with the geo-political implications of capitalist frameworks.” says Dr Barbara Garrie.